F5T3/.github/README.md

-# WADDUPP WHOEVER U ARE
+# Hey WHOEVER U ARE
 Nice that you are looking at my page, my links and stats are in the description
 ## Who am I (F5T3)
 I like to present myself as a Random guy/dude, who likes to code, watch.
 And do random stuff